waterbycounty

 What's happening with rivers in Modoc County right now?

-Modoc County's primary USGS streamgage on the PIT R is currently reading 1.08 cubic feet per second — 1% of the long-term mean of 230.11 cfs.
+Modoc County's primary USGS streamgage on the PIT R has a pipeline snapshot of 1.08 cubic feet per second — 1% of the long-term mean of 230.11 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Modoc County water compare to the California average?